Middlesex County, Massachusetts: Politics

-Prior to 1960, Middlesex County was a Republican Party stronghold, backing only two Democratic Party presidential candidates from 1876 to 1956.
-The 1960 election started a reverse trend, with the county becoming a Democratic stronghold.
-This has been even more apparent in recent years, with George H. W. Bush in 1988 being the last Republican presidential candidate to manage forty percent of the county's votes and Mitt Romney in 2012 being the last Republican presidential candidate to manage even thirty percent of the vote.
-In 2020, Joe Biden won 71% of the vote, the highest percent for any presidential candidate since 1964.
+Prior to 1960, Middlesex County was a Republican Party stronghold, backing only two Democratic Party presidential candidates from 1856 to 1956.
+From the 1960 election the trend reversed; the county has exclusively supported Democratic presidential candidates.
+This has intensified in recent decades, as George H. W. Bush in 1988 was the most recent Republican presidential candidate to receive over 40 percent of the county's votes and Mitt Romney in 2012 the last Republican to receive over 30 percent.
+In 2020, Joe Biden won 71% of the county’s votes, the highest share for any presidential candidate since 1964.